School uniform - yuk!

 - Uniforms show that you are part of the same group and teachers are not part of the same group as yourselves.

 - Teachers would not look as good as you do in school uniform!!

 Do you barrack for a sports team?
 Your team wears a special uniform to identify them.
 When you go to watch them you may wear part or all of that uniform too.
 It identifies you as a supporter.

 Having a school uniform gives you an identity too.
 It means that you belong in that particular school.
-You are part of a special group of people and you belong in that group.
+You are part of a special group of people and you are seen to belong in that group.